Pregnant women could be putting their babies’ lives in danger by buying or renting home equipment to monitor their heartbeats.

 Wendy McKenzie, sister of the Antenatal Day Unit and the Antenatal Clinic at Hull University Teaching Hospitals NHS Trust, said using a Doppler at home can stop women seeking urgent medical attention when their baby may be in distress.

 She said: “Midwives and doctors have regular updates on training to listen to foetal heart rates so this is not something anyone can do.

 “What you could be hearing is a maternal pulse so you could think your baby is fine when you should be contacting us.
 You could also be measuring a heart rate of 150 which you think is fine but is actually masking something untoward.

 “You can also cause yourself unnecessary anxiety which is not good for either you or your baby.

 “You are the best monitor of your own baby’s movements and if you have any concerns over reduced movements or if the movement patterns of your baby are altering, you need to contact us.”

 Nine babies are stillborn every day in the UK.
 Only one in 10 of stillbirths are believed to be linked to a fatal congenital abnormality.

-Hull and East Yorkshire Hospitals NHS Trust is part of the national drive to halve the number of stillbirths and deaths of babies by 2025.
+Hull University Teaching Hospitals NHS Trust is part of the national drive to halve the number of stillbirths and deaths of babies by 2025.